sdeancos/clicarriots/README.md

 clicarriots.py
 ===============

-The unofficial simple client for carriots platform (in progress)
+The unofficial simple client for carriots platform (in progress) (python 2.x/3.x)

 You can find more information about carriots in http://www.carriots.com/